 You may want to prompt specific action

-- For example, increasing traffic on your website or attracting more people to your shop.
+- For example, increasing traffic to your website or attracting more people to your shop.

 - If you are building up a database of leads, your objective might be to gather the contact details of potential customers.

-- Your objective may be to create sales there and then by providing online or telephone details to allow people to buy immediately.
+- Your objective may be to create immediate sales by encouraging people to buy there and then.

 You may want to address existing customers rather than win new ones

-- Keeping up 'front of mind' awareness encourages customers to consider you first when they place their next orders.
+- Maintaining 'front of mind' awareness encourages customers to remember you when they're next looking to buy.

-Consider whether advertising is the most cost-effective way of achieving your objective, or whether other forms of promotion would be more effective.
+Consider whether advertising is the best way of achieving your objectives.

 Who are you trying to reach?